-Five arrested, gun recovered in shooting of baseball's David Ortiz
+Alleged shooter arrested in $8,000 plot to kill baseball's David Ortiz

 The arrests came as Ortiz, 43, recovered in a Boston hospital following a second round of surgery on Tuesday, according to his family, which said he was sitting up and had taken a few steps.

-The plot to kill Ortiz, a national hero in the Dominican Republic, involved two men on a motorcycle working with two other groups of people in cars, said National Police chief Ney Aldrin Bautista Almonte.
+The plot to kill Ortiz, a national hero in the Dominican Republic, was more complex than initially thought and involved two men on a motorcycle working with two other groups of people in cars, National Police chief Ney Aldrin Bautista Almonte told reporters.

-He also said the gun used in the shooting had been recovered.
+Dominican Republic Attorney General Jean Alain Rodriguez identified Ramon Martinez Perez as the man suspected of jumping off the back of a motorcycle on Sunday night and shooting Ortiz in the torso.

-“It didn’t just involve two people, more people took part,” Bautista told a press conference, adding that another person linked to the plot nicknamed “The Surgeon” still remained at large.
+“It didn’t just involve two people, more people took part,” Bautista told a press conference, adding that another man linked to the plot nicknamed “The Surgeon” remained at large.

-Ortiz, widely known as “Big Papi,” is a sports legend in Boston for his role in three World Series baseball championships as well as his profane and inspiring remarks in the days after the 2013 Boston Marathon bombing.
+Ortiz, widely known as “Big Papi,” is a sports legend in Boston for his role in three World Series baseball championships as well as his profane but inspiring remarks in the days after the 2013 Boston Marathon bombing.

 He retired in 2016 after hitting 541 career home runs, which ranks 17th all-time in Major League Baseball.

-Ortiz was shot in the torso on Sunday evening while seated at an open-air nightclub in Santo Domingo, the capital of his native country, after the gunman rolled up on a motorcycle.
-Ortiz’s friend Jhoel López, a television host, was also wounded in the shooting.
+Ortiz was shot while seated at an open-air nightclub in Santo Domingo, the capital of his native country.
+Ortiz’s friend Jhoel López, a television host, was wounded in the leg in the shooting.

+The Dominican Republic has one of the highest murder rates in the world, with most homicides committed during robberies, according to the U.S. State Department.

-Police quickly arrested one suspect, identified as Eddy Féliz García, who was detained and beaten by bystanders at the scene.
+Police quickly arrested the suspected motorbike driver, identified as Eddy Féliz García, who was detained and beaten by bystanders at the scene.

+The high-profile attack on Ortiz drew attention to a string of deaths of U.S. citizens in the Dominican Republic in recent months, as well as violent assaults.

 Ortiz underwent a first round of surgery in Santo Domingo late on Sunday before being flown the following day to Boston’s Massachusetts General Hospital, where he underwent more surgery.